-Looking for a broccoli slaw recipe that’s easy to make?
+Looking for a healthy broccoli slaw recipe that’s easy to make and cuts down on food waste?
 Look no further than this broccoli slaw salad!
-Whip it up in just minutes for a simple broccoli salad.

 I’m all about fast, easy, and delicious meals.
 Enter this super easy healthy broccoli slaw recipe.
 I’m certain your family will love it as much as mine does.